tutellus-io/voting-service/README.md

-# Voting Service: votación sobre la blockchain de NEM
+# Voting Service: voting over the NEM blockchain

-Proyecto utilizado en el Demo Day del Master en Blockchain de Tutellus para facilitar el uso de una blockchain pública (NEM) y elegir el proyecto ganador entre los asistentes, de forma democrática y descentralizada
+Project used in the Tutellus Demo Day of the “Master in Blockchain” program to facilitate the use of a public blockchain (NEM) and select the winner projects between the public, in a democratic and decentralized way.

-## Configuración
+## Configuration

-Antes de arrancar el proyecto copiar `env.sample` a `.env`, lugar donde indicaremos todas las variables de entorno del proyecto.
+Before launching the project copy `env.sample` to `.env`, where we will indicate all project variables.

-Las variable más importantes son:
+The most important variables are:

-* **ORIGIN_ADDRESS_PK**: Clave privada de la cuenta de NEM desde la que se realizarán las transferencias
+* **ORIGIN_ADDRESS_PK**: Private key of the NEM account that will make the transfers
-* **MAILCHIMP_LIST**: Identificador de la lista de Mailchimp donde se añade el email del usuario
+* **MAILCHIMP_LIST**: Mailchimp list identifier,registered users will be added
-* **MAILCHIMP_API_KEY**: API válida de Mailchimp
+* **MAILCHIMP_API_KEY**: Valid Mailchimp API
-* **POLL_ADDRESS**: Poll address que se visualiza
+* **POLL_ADDRESS**: Poll address displayed
-* **VALID_NEM_ADDRESS_PREFIX**: Prefijo de la NEM address T o N según estemos trabajando con TESTnet o con MAINnet. (francamente mejorable)
+* **VALID_NEM_ADDRESS_PREFIX**: Prefix of the NEM address T or N. Depends on whether we are working with TESTnet or MAINnet. (highly improvable)

-En desarrollo: `npm run dev`
+In Development: `npm run dev`

-En producción: `npm run build && npm run start`
+In production: `npm run build && npm run start`